 TUM-GS supports international and intercultural cooperation in research and efforts to build global networks.
 Doctoral candidates can apply for a variety of funds set aside to support internationalization.
 Some graduate centers also provide support beyond this amount.
 For an overview of requirements and other rules, please see the section on "Internationalization".

 Initiative, interdisciplinary cooperation and social skills are sought-after qualities among TUM graduates who apply for positions in their field and for management positions.
 The TUM Graduate School promotes these skills with the new Initiative Grant, which enables financial support for the organization of interdisciplinary workshops and similar events for doctoral candidates as well as for initiatives and social projects organized by doctoral candidates .

 The amount of the support provided is geared toward the type of event, up to a maximum of EUR 2,000 per activity.

 The (informal) request for funding has to be made by at least two doctoral candidates from different TUM departments.
 The application should explain the background of the project, the type and scope, the target group as well as the expected impact.
 It should also be detailed how the money will be spend.
 Contact: Ms Kathrin Schmidt (email@example.com).

 The TUM Graduate School Degree Completion Grant is offered to support doctoral candidates from all disciplines during the final phase of their doctoral studies.
-The goal of this grant is, in particular, to support doctoral candidates whose doctoral studies have been delayed due to pregnancy, parental leave, raising children, severe chronic disease/health problems, caring for family members or volunteer commitments.
+The goal of this grant is, in particular, to support doctoral candidates whose doctoral studies have been delayed due to pregnancy, parental leave, raising children, severe chronic disease/health problems or caring for family members.

 The TUM-GS Degree Completion Grant amounts to EUR 1,200 for three months.
 A distinction is made between doctoral candidates who are employed by TUM and those who are not: